HarukiMoriarty/CastleKV/README.md

 ## Overview

 This project implements a distributed key-value store for CS739 Distributed Systems at UW Madison.

-It provides a scalable, partition-based architecture with support for basic key-value operations.
+It provides a scalable, partition-based architecture with support for basic key-value operations across multiple tables.
+The system features one-shot ACID transaction properties and is currently being extended to implement Raft consensus protocol for fault-tolerant replicas.

 ## Architecture